Taxable employers: An offset to some of your benefit charges

 A larger total of benefit charges from all applications will result in a smaller offset amount for each qualifying employer.
 The offset amount will vary depending on how the formula affects your tax rate class.
 For some, the offset will have little to no effect on your tax rate.

 What's next for applicants

 - Application deadline was Sept.
 30, 2020.
-We will begin reviewing applications in October.
+We began reviewing applications in October.